 The Folger Library has answered a long-felt need in sponsoring this critical, old-spelling edition of Hooker’s Works, prepared with all the expertise modern scholarship can bring to bear.
 Six scholars share the editorial responsibility, consulting their eighteen-member Board of Advisers as necessary.
 The texts for the edition are based on fresh transcriptions of the earliest and most authoritative documents, in many cases manuscripts written or corrected by Hooker himself or contemporary transcripts of these.
 The critical apparatus for each text records substantive variants among the authoritative documents as well as departures in accidentals from the copy text.
 The aim of the apparatus is to enable the interested reader to reconstruct the authority underlying the text.

-The Preface and Books I–V of the Laws of Ecclesiastical Polity, volumes one and two of this edition, represent all of Hooker’s work published in his lifetime.
+The Preface and Books I–V of the Laws of Ecclesiastical Polity, Volumes I and II of this edition, represent all of Hooker’s work published in his lifetime.
 These volumes were prepared by Georges Edelen, Professor of English at Indiana University, and W. Speed Hill, Associate Professor of English, Herbert H. Lehman College, City University of New York.